- Living Here

 Pennsylvania’s Storm Water Management Act (Act 167) was enacted in 1978.
 This Act was in response to the impacts of accelerated stormwater runoff resulting from land development in the state.
 It requires counties to prepare and adopt watershed based stormwater management plans.
 It also requires municipalities to adopt and implement ordinances to regulate development consistent with these plans.
-Ross Township is part of the North Hills Council of Governments, which currently is the only comprehensive Act 167 management plan in the county.
+Ross Township is part of the North Hills Council of Governments, which has a comprehensive Act 167 Management Plan.

 In response to the 1987 Water Quality Amendments to the Clean Water Act, the EPA published the rules for Phase I of the National Pollutant Discharge Elimination System (NPDES) stormwater program in 1990.
 The Phase I program requires municipalities with populations of 100,000 or greater to implement a stormwater management program as a means to control discharges from the “Municipal Separate Storm Sewer System” (MS4).
 An MS4 is a conveyance or system of conveyances that is:

 - Owned by a state, city, town, village, or other public entity that discharges to waters of the U.S.